 Ambiguously Gay: One of his big favorites along with forced dancing is stripping male avatars to their underwear.
 Those who really piss him off have both happening at the same time.
 He sometimes stays to watch and seems to quite frequently time things so Gaea, known for making videos, can enjoy them.
 The fact that he's Judge Dead's father indicates that he may actually be straight.

 Clark Kenting: Implied with The Reveal about him.
 He hasn't changed his Online Alias between his actual gaming avatar and his hacker one and the webseries shows no sign of him using a voice-altering microphone.
 Judge Dead knows who was behind Tenshirock the Coalition player.
-However, Tenshirock seems conviced that that very same person doesn't know who Tenshirock the Hacker is and the character in question gives no indication to have figured it out.
+However, this very same person is shown to not have figured out who Tenshirock the Hacker is.

 Even A Hacker Has Standards: He draws a line at publicly revealing information that he considers too sensitive, even if it would make many people leave Horizon.